How much does charging cost with the Chargemap Pass?

-From Thursday, we will remove these fixed charges and we will incorporate our margin directly into the charge rates.
-This pricing will be fairer and less complex, especially in the case of “small top ups”.
+Thus we removed these fixed charges and now incorporate our margin directly into the charge rates.
+This pricing are fairer and less complex, especially in the case of “small top ups”.

 A rate per minute and/or kWh as a preference